ReedikSober/Racing-game/src/README.md

 To launch the came, execute main.py file.

-NB! os.system('cls||clear') does not function perfectly across all platforms.
+NB! os.system('cls||clear') works as intended on windows systems but is untested on other platforms.